Trow (folklore): Drow

+Hogboon

+Hogboon or hogboy are partial synonyms to trow in Orcadian and Northern Scotland.
+The words stem from haugbúi (definite haugbúinn → hogboon), "mound dweller", originally referring to "the dead living within its mound (tumulus)", akin to revenants like draugrs, but evolved along the lines of the "hidden-folk/mound-folk" (huldufólk, huldrefolk), to refer to supernatural critters living underground, like wights, nissar, brownies, and thereof, in descendant forms.

+Related forms includes Lincolnshire shag-boy. and Norwegian haugbonde.

+Hjogfinni

+Hjogfinni ("mound found") is the Shetlandic analog to hogboon, deriving from similar etymology, initially meaning "something found in a tumulus".

+An Etymological Dictionary of the Norn Language in Shetland (1928) gives the definition: "a strange, odd-looking object or person; an odd, dwarfish being; brownie."

 General description

 It was considered taboo to speak about trows.
 (Note: Briggs's entry on "trows" explains that a special exemption to the taboo was extended to Shetlander Jessie M. E. Saxby who, as the ninth child of a ninth child, was able to learn the lore.)
 It was also considered unlucky to catch sight of a trow, though auspicious to hear one speaking.

-Their portrayed appearance can vary greatly: in some telling gigantic and even multi-headed, as are some giants in English lore; else small or human-sized, like ordinary fairies, but dressed in grey.
+Their portrayed appearance can vary greatly: in some tellings they are described as gigantic and even multi-headed, as are some giants in English lore; in other tellings they are described as small or human-sized, like as is more typical of other fairies, but dressed in grey.

 Trows consist of two kinds, the hill-trows (land trows) and sea-trows, and the two kinds are said to be mortal enemies.

 Of the hill-dwelling types, it is said they can only appear out of their dwellings ("knowes"=knolls; "trowie knowes") after sunset, and if they miss the opportunity to return before sunrise, they do not perish but must await above ground and bide his time until "the Glüder (the sun) disappears again".

 The trows are fond of music and constantly play the fiddle themselves.
 Sometimes a human learns such tunes, and there are traditional tunes purported to have been learned from the supernatural creatures (cf. §Trowie tunes below).

 Tales are also told of human fiddlers being abducted by trows to their mounds, and although released after what seems a brief stay, many long years have elapsed in the outside world, and the victim turns to dust, or chooses to die.
 (Note: "The Fiddler o Gord", told by George P. S. Peterson, Brae, Shetland.
 Recorded by Alan Bruford 1974 (School of Scottish Studies recording SA 1974/204B1).
 Transcript by Bruford (1977); summarized with excerpt by Hillers (1994).)